MemoritiK/TaskLine/Readme.md

 ## **Installation – CLI**
 ### **From release**:
 Download the taskline binary and place it in ~/.local/bin.
-Make it executable.

-    chmod +x  ~/.local/bin/taskline
-    taskline
+    taskline.bin

 ### From Repo
 ### **1. Clone the repo**